Hangzhou: Modern history

 The city remained an important port until the middle of the Ming dynasty era, when its harbor slowly silted up.
 Under the Qing, it was the site of an imperial army garrison.

 In 1856 and 1860, the Taiping Heavenly Kingdom occupied Hangzhou.
 The city was heavily damaged during its conquest, occupation, and eventual reconquest by the Qing army.

+View with Duanqiao in the foreground, looking toward the city from the West Lake, 1931.

 After the collapse of the Qing dynasty, control of Hangzhou was contested by warlords, particularly those of the Anhui and Zhili cliques, until the Kuomintang's successful Northern Expedition.
 It was then more fully administered by the Republic of China from 1927 to 1937.
 From 1937 to 1945, the city was occupied by Japan.
 The Kuomintang returned in 1945 and governed until May 3, 1949, when the People's Liberation Army entered Hangzhou and the city came under Chinese Communist Party (CCP) control.
 During the late Cultural Revolution, Hangzhou was stage to a series of labor unrest and factional fighting known as the 1975 Hangzhou incident.
 After Deng Xiaoping's reform policies started being enacted in 1978, Hangzhou took advantage of being situated in the Yangtze Delta to bolster its development.
 It is now one of China's most prosperous major cities and hosted the eleventh G20 summit in 2016.